devthushara/ridexhub.github.io/README.md

 ## 🖌️ Design Philosophy

-RidexHub’s design is **timeless and tropical-modern** — inspired by the landscapes of Sri Lanka.
+RIDE X HUB’s design is **timeless and tropical-modern** — inspired by the landscapes of Sri Lanka.
 It uses natural colors, balanced whitespace, and smooth transitions to create a premium travel brand identity.

 | Element | Description |